TTWNO/tait.tech/scholarships/2020/cnib/index.md

 a Bachelor's of Technology program in cybersecurity and digital forensics at BCIT.

 Cybersecurity was not an overnight choice.
-It became interesting to me over time as I saw ordinary people give up their privacy because they wanted their phone to tell them the weather---or some such other minor life enhancment.
+It became interesting to me over time as I saw ordinary people give up their privacy because they wanted their phone to tell them the weather---or some such other minor life enhancement.

 Of course, it is a exaggeration to say that this is the reason people give up privacy, but consider the extreme case: